walterhiggins/WMPJS/README.md

 ![](images/chapter-09/cookie-drop-rule.png)

 We have to be careful when writing test conditions in Javascript.
 It's very easy to write a test condition which seems clear to us but results in unexpected behavior when executed.
 We need to use `( )` round brackets inside of the if condition to tell the computer exactly how the rule should be interpreted.
-So we would need to write the following javascript code:
+So we would need to write the following Javascript code:

 <caption>Listing 9.6: If X and ( Y or Z )</caption>